The impact of debt on the mental health of debtors and creditors

 The Royal College of Psychiatrists reported that those patients with debt problems are twice as likely to develop major depression.

-Debt charity StepChange stated in their recently released Personal Debt Statistics Yearbook 2016 that one person contacts them every 53 seconds.
+Debt charity StepChange stated in their Personal Debt Statistics Yearbook 2016 that one person contacts them every 53 seconds.

 Advice for debtors